Based on a story by Tom Baker and Ian Marter

 Just then however one of the Scarecrow’s from the back pushed its way past the others and picked up the shovel that had been used to dig the grave and hit the leader over the head.

 Before the other two Scarecrow’s holding the coffin could react, it hit both of them across the face and ripped open the lid, pulling the boy out.
 The leader jumped up and prepared to attack the both of them, but Yarox who had been hiding behind a grave stone tackled him to the ground.
-The Doctor then jumped out from behind another head stone, and quickly lifted a tomb that the Scarecrow’s had knocked over, and smashed it into the leaders face.
+The Doctor then jumped out from behind another head stone, and lifted a tomb that the Scarecrow’s had knocked over, and smashed it into the leaders face.
 The Doctor then rammed it into the chest of another Scarecrow, pushing it back into the others behind, whilst Yarox and the Doctors Scarecrow fought off the rest.

 However one of the monsters managed to push the Doctor back the way, and ripped the tombstone out of his hands, before bludgeoning him over the head with it.
-Yarox quickly noticed the Doctors plight, but unfortunately in the second he was distracted, one of the Scarecrow’s grabbed him from behind.
+Yarox noticed the Doctors plight, but unfortunately in the mere second he was distracted, one of the Scarecrow’s grabbed him from behind.

 The Doctors Scarecrow was soon overpowered by the others and the leader of the Scarecrow’s grabbed the boy.